tomaszklimczyk/terraform-gcp-instance-module/README.md

 key | value
 :--- | :---
-name | Azure resource name
+name | GCP resource name
-region | Azure region
+region | GCP region
 vpc | VPC name
 subnet | Subnet name where VM should be attached ssh_key | Public key to be used